TRAVEL SECRETS BY PATTY

 Domestic flights can run around $600 p.p. but this can change upon ticketing this is just an estimate.

-Fights will be paid in full at the time of booking and I will email you updates and information when I have airfare for 2027.
+Flights will be paid in full at the time of booking and I will email you updates and information when I have airfare for 2027.

 Inclusions included with pricing: